garyd203/graphqula/README.md

 ## Inspirations & Thanks

+* Guido van Rossum, and the core python team - of course.
-* Kenneth Reitz, for showing us how to build simple-but-sophisticated tools that developers actually love
+* Kenneth Reitz, for showing us how to build simple-but-sophisticated tools that developers actually love.
-* FastAPI and tiangolo, who paved the way for thinking about low-effort API implementations
+* FastAPI and tiangolo, who opened the door to thinking about low-effort API implementations.
 * tartiflette, for showing that you can implement a python server without graphql-core
 * strawberry

 ## Principles

+## Motivating Example

 ## Unstructured notes